neondatabase/website/content/docs/import/import-from-render.md

 ## Clean up

 After successfully migrating and verifying your data on Neon, you can update your application's connection strings to point to your new Neon database.
-We recommend that you keep your Render database dump file (`render_dump.bak`) as a backup for some time.
+We recommend that you keep your Render database dump file (`render_dump.bak`) as a backup until you've verified that the migration was successful.

 ## Other migration options